MicroBlocks

 Linux may require an extra step to ensure that the user has access to USB serial devices.
 See the Linux tab in the Computer Setup section of the MicroBlocks Get Started page.

-Prepare a CincoBit or PixoBit to accept firmware by holding down the A button while clicking the RESET on the back of the board:
+The process is similar for all educational-tailored microcomputer boards.
+For example, prepare CincoBit to accept firmware by holding down the A button while clicking the RESET on the back of the board:

 Click on the Firmware tab:

-If your board is connected and ready to accept firmware, you will see a dialog box with an entry marked DFU in FS Mode:
+In the dialog that appears, click the Connect button.
+You should see a dialog box with an entry marked DFU in FS Mode:

 If you do not see the dialog box, make sure you are using a Chrome or Edge browser.
 Other browsers cannot connect to the board.